This is a college level course in Computer Science that focusses on Object

 multiple choice and free response questions, usually alternating but sometimes a combination of multiple choice and free-response.
 In addition to the graded

-My AP Formative Assessments and Personal Progress Checks
+"myAP.collegeboard.org" Formative Assessments and Personal Progress Checks

 Fourth Quarter Final Project

 It will be a graphics application of your design.
 The instructor will need to approve your proposal to assure that it is challenging enough, yet not so challenging that you will not have time to complete it.
 Like the Graded Labs, you may choose a simple project that has a lower maximum score, or a more ambitious project that has a higher maximum score.
-The APCS wiki (apcs.mathorama.com) has a link to "Final Projects" and "Projects from Yesteryear" so you can get ideas.
+The APCS wiki (mathorama.com/wiki) has a link to "Final Projects" and "Projects from Yesteryear" so you can get ideas.

 Extra Credit